Don't Hurt Me, My Healer!: Characters

 A kind-hearted necromancer who seeks to help her dead sister's spirit pass on.
 In contrast to Carla, she acts and sounds like more of a healer despite using dark magic.

 Media

 Manga

 Don't Hurt Me, My Healer! is written and illustrated by Tannen ni Hakkō.
 It began serialization in Kadokawa's ComicWalker website on July 31, 2019.
 It also began serialization in Media Factory's seinen manga magazine Monthly Comic Flapper on October 5, 2020.
-Kadokawa Shoten published the series' first two volumes in print between February and September 2020 and it then switched to Media Factory from the third volume, published in April 2021, on.
-As of August 2025, nine tankōbon volumes have been released.
+Kadokawa Shoten published the series' first two volumes in print between February and September 2020, and it then switched to Media Factory starting from volume three, which appeared in April 2021.
+By July 2026, ten tankōbon volumes have been released.